likelet/IDEA/README.md

 ```
 library("Packages for check")
 ```
-To date, the current version(IDEA 1.0) is work well based on the following versions of dependencies<br/>
+To date, the current version(IDEA 1.0) works well based on the following versions of dependencies<br/>
     shiny (>= 0.12.2),<br/>
     DESeq2 (>= 1.6.2),<br/>
     shinyBS (<= 0.25),<br/>